 So, what does the O2 tidal turbine have in common with an airship?
 The Aeromodeller II airship design developed by Belgian engineer Lieven Standaert implements an airborne mooring as a means to generate power using two wind turbines while remaining aloft.

-“Modern Airships” is a three-part document that contains an overview of modern airship technology in Part 1 and links in Parts 1, 2 and 3 to 95 individual articles on historic and advanced airship designs.
+“Modern Airships” is a three-part document that contains an overview of modern airship technology in Part 1 and links in Parts 1, 2 and 3 to more than 225 individual articles on historic and advanced airship designs.
 This is Part 3.
 Here are the links to the other two parts:

-Modern Airships – Part 3 begins with a summary table identifying the airship concepts addressed in this part, and concludes by providing links to 32 individual articles on these airship concepts.
-A downloadable copy of Part 3 is available here:
+Modern Airships – Part 3 begins with a summary table identifying the airship concepts addressed in this part, and concludes by providing links to 49 individual articles on these airship concepts.
+A downloadable pdf copy of Part 3 is available here:

-If you have any comments or wish to identify errors in this document, please send me an e-mail to: PL31416@cox.net.
+If you have any comments or wish to identify errors in these documents, please send me an e-mail to: PL31416@cox.net.

 I hope you’ll find the Modern Airships series to be informative, useful, and different from any other single document on this subject.